 How do net carbs work?
 Grasp this prickly nettle and you'll never suffer from type-2 diabetes; the biggest killer now according to some reports.

-In effect you are using food as medicine; researchers have shown that most of those suffering from T2D can bring their condition completely into remission without the use of any drugs.
+In effect you are using food as medicine; researchers have shown that most of those suffering from T2D can bring their condition completely into remission without needing any drugs.

 Not all carbs are bad, only those that have been refined to remove the fibre and other important nutrients; so absolutely avoid instant grits and super number-one refined maizemeal.